Armando Bukele Kattán

-Armando Bukele Kattán (16 December 1944 – 30 November 2015) was a Salvadoran businessman of Palestinian origin, Muslim religious leader, and father of current Salvadoran president Nayib Bukele.
+Armando Bukele Kattán (16 December 1944 – 30 November 2015) was a Palestinian Salvadoran chemist, entrepreneur, Islamic religious leader, and father of current Salvadoran president Nayib Bukele.

 Early years

 Armando Bukele Kattán was born in San Salvador, on 16 December 1944, the son of Humberto Bukele Salman and Victoria Kattán de Bukele.
 His parents were Palestinian Christians from Bethlehem, Mutasarrifate of Jerusalem, Ottoman Empire who had emigrated to El Salvador at the beginning of the 20th century as part of an emigration wave.
 He completed his high school studies at the Liceo Salvadoreño.

 Education

 In 1967, Bukele graduated as a doctor of industrial chemistry from the University of El Salvador.

 Entrepreneur

 Bukele Kattan founded companies dedicated to the textile industry, commerce, pharmaceuticals, advertising and the media.

 He was also involved with the philanthropic efforts of the Kiwanis Club, a community service institution that brings together entrepreneurs and professionals.

-Religious leader
+Religious leader and influence

 Bukele converted from Christianity to Islam in the 1980s and founded five mosques during his lifetime, including the first mosque in El Salvador in 1992.
 He served as Imam of the Salvadoran Islamic Community and was part of the Islamic Organization for Latin America and the Caribbean.

-He was a founding member of the Council of Religions for Peace of El Salvador.
+He had a significant influence on his son, Nayib Bukele, who has often highlighted his father's role as a mentor and his commitment to social justice.